Chris-Christian/PortSwigger-labs-writeups/Cross-site scripting (XSS)/readme.md

 - Exploiting cross-site scripting to capture passwords (with & without Burp collaborator)
 - Exploiting XSS to bypass CSRF defenses
 - Reflected XSS with AngularJS sandbox escape without strings
+- Reflected XSS with AngularJS sandbox escape and CSP
 - ...more labs in progress

 ---